 Infection of adherent cells

-• On the next day get out the medium of the well which is undergoing puromycin election, add 500μl fresh medium.
+On the next day, remove the medium from the well that is undergoing puromycin selection, and add 500 μl of fresh medium.

-Concentration and timing of puromycin selection may vary from cell to cell.
+Note that the concentration and timing of puromycin selection may vary depending on the specific cell type.

 Infection of suspension cells